open-telemetry/opentelemetry-specification/specification/trace/api.md

 - An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
-This API takes the `SpanContext` of the `Span` to link to and optional `Attributes`.
+This API takes the `SpanContext` of the `Span` to link to and optional `Attributes`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.

 Links SHOULD preserve the order in which they're set.

-Note that there are multiple ways to implement this API, such as: overloading, variadic arguments, or define an immutable object to be passed to the API calls.

 ### Span operations